DjangoReinhard/FalconView/README.md

 # QtUi

-app to test Qt features
+app to test Qt features using mvc